Grouping SKUs

 Product compliance data in SKU groups

-Tax codes, export control classification numbers, dangerous goods handling requirements, and delivery confirmation requirements is just some of the product compliance data that is held in SKU groups.
+Tax codes, export control classification numbers, dangerous goods handling requirements, and delivery confirmation requirements are just some of the product compliance data that is held in SKU groups.

 Why use SKU groups?